-- Meet income requirements.
-The guarantor must be able to demonstrate that they can pay for the apartment, in the unfortunate event that the tenants do not pay.
-In New York City, the standard income requirement is that the guarantor’s salary is at least 80 - 100 times the rent.
-For example, if the rent is $2,000, most landlords will require that the guarantors have a combined income somewhere between $160,000 to $200,000.
+- Meet income requirements: The guarantor must be able to demonstrate that they can pay for the apartment, in the unfortunate event that the tenants do not pay.
+The standard NYC guarantor income requirement is that their salary is at least 80 - 100 times the rent.
+For example, if the rent is $2,000, most landlords will require the guarantor's income to be at least $160,000 to $200,000.

 The guarantor should be prepared to submit the same documents as the applicants; 2-4 recent pay stubs, two months of most recent bank statements, two years' worth of tax returns, and a letter of employment.
 If any of the guarantors are self-employed or own a business, a certified public accountant may provide a statement regarding their income.

 Pro tip: Finding a guarantor who is a salaried employee versus a guarantor who is self-employed makes verification and the application process easier.
 If the guarantor is self-employed, a certified public accountant typically must provide a letter/statement, attesting to the guarantor’s yearly income.
 Additionally, the landlord typically wants to see that the guarantor has been self-employed for at least five years (sometimes 10+ years).

 Many students and NYC transplants, like international workers/students, may have to use what is called an institutional guarantor because they can’t find a traditional guarantor.
 Institutional guarantors are companies, financial institutions, and/or corporate entities that will act as a guarantor to your lease for a fee.
 An institutional guarantor will have more lenient criteria to act as your guarantor but will charge a fee in return.

 Insurent is the oldest guarantor service in NYC, and one of the most respected.
 Insurent requires that the applicant make at least 27.5 times the monthly rent.
 Typically, the applicant should have a credit score of at least 630.
 Their fees are as follows: